Anyone with a bearded dragon will tell you… caring for them properly is hardly as common sense as it is with a dog or cat.

 Once Bearded Dragons reach maturity, the bug-to-veggie ratio switches, with adult Dragons eating 80% greens and only 20% insects.
 Feed adults only a few crickets daily, or only a on few days a week.

 At the end of each meal, ensure that all crickets have been eaten.
 Even small crickets can sneak up on a Beardie at night and give them nasty little bites.
 Leave some greens and fruit in the food dish for in-between snacking.

-Bearded Dragons will happily spend most of their days basking in the ‘sun’ of their vivariums, but it’s good for them to get out once in awhile and bond with them.
+Unlike for example the Tokay Gecko, Bearded Dragons are relatively easy to handle (pun intended).
+Bearded Dragons will happily spend most of their days basking in the ‘sun’ of their vivariums, but it’s good for them to get out once in a while and bond with them.

 Always washing your hands thoroughly after handling your Dragon, as all reptiles might carry salmonella bacteria from time to time.

 A young Bearded Dragon usually sheds completely every few weeks for the first 9 months or so.
 Adult Beardies shed every few months, and more often than not in patches rather than all at once.

 Before shedding, Dragon skins can darken, and become dull, almost chalky.
 Beardies often slow down, appearing listless and lethargic.